desertblade/Hyperion-Camera/README.md

  1. Go to hyperion
  1. Under Configuration Enable USB Capture
  1. Change Size Decimation to 1
     - We set a lower resolution above
- 1. Under Led Harware configure you layout
+ 1. Under Led Hardware configure you layout
  1. Go to advanced setting to change Trapezoid to fit your TV
     - The 4 corners of your TV
     - Refresh page and click on the TV icon in the top right corner, clock live view
     - Won't be perfect get it close